Franklin Gothic Trading Cards

 Concept & Execution

-I designed a 30+ card deck where each card represents a typographic trait, historical fact, or usage story about Franklin Gothic—but written and styled as if he were a real-life baseball player.
-The result: a playful yet deeply informative Americana throwback blending nostalgia, education, and design storytelling.
+This project honed-in on every aspect of typography for the iconic Franklin Gothic typeface.
+The objective was to design and label individual cards (one per glyph) that included a consistent design system within the entire deck.
+Inspired by iconic Americana movements and culture; I designed a 30+ card deck where each card represents a typographic trait, historical fact, or real-life usage of Franklin Gothic.
+Every element of this deck is interwoven and styled as if Franklin (Franky) were a real-life baseball player.
+The result: a witty, playful, yet informative Americana throwback blending nostalgia, typhography knowledge, and design storytelling.

 Each card includes: